MicrosoftDocs/win32/desktop-src/lwef/endpointdlp-dlp_print_info.md

 ---
-Description: Specifies information about a document that is associated with an endpoint DLP print operation.
+description: Specifies information about a document that is associated with an endpoint DLP print operation.
 title: DLP_PRINT_INFO structure (endpointdlp.h)
 ms.topic: reference
 ms.date: 03/18/2021